 Under Angola's socialist regime during the Civil War, FDI in any sector in Angola was permitted only on the condition that the foreign investor formed a joint venture with an Angolan company, with the Angolan entity holding at least 51 per cent. of the shares of the joint venture.
 Furthermore, it was compulsory for foreign investors to keep 75 per cent. of their revenues in Angolan banks.
 Since the 1980s, Angola has moved towards a more free-market economy and restrictions on FDI have gradually diminished.
 The Government acknowledges the key importance of encouraging FDI, not only in the oil sector but most importantly in agriculture, construction, infrastructure and manufacturing.

-As part of Angola's efforts to diversify its economy and boost the non-oil private sector, the previous legal framework applicable to private investments (Law no. 14/15 of 11 August 2015 ("2015 PIL")) was reviewed and a new investment law was approved by Angola's Parliament on 17 May 2018 and published in the Official Gazette on 26 June 2018 (Law no. 10/18 of 26 June 2018) (the "2018 PIL").
-The 2018 PIL reduces bureaucracy and abolishes the requirement to establish compulsory partnerships with Angolan companies or citizens in certain sectors.
+As part of Angola's efforts to diversify its economy and boost the non-oil private sector, the 2015 PIL is currently being reviewed with the approval of a new private investment law expected in the first half of 2018.
+The draft law has already been examined by the Council of Ministers and is waiting to be discussed and passed by the National Assembly.
+The proposed law is expected to be much more flexible and favorable for private investors.
+The new private investment law is expected to reduce beauraucracy and to end the requirement to establish compulsory partnerships with Angolan companies or citizens in certain sectors.